FacetWP/github-updater-lite/README.md

 ## Usage

-Add the following line to your plugin's meta information, replacing `owner/repo` with your actual repository.
+Add the following line to your plugin's meta information, replacing `owner/repo` with your public repository.

 ```
 GitHub URI: owner/repo